By

 Scenario: An employee’s recent performance has dipped.

 "I wanted to talk about some challenges I’ve noticed recently.
-There’s been a drop in output, and I’d like to understand what’s been affecting your performance.
-This isn’t about blame — it’s about helping you get back on track with the right support."
+There’s been a drop in output, and I want to understand what's behind it.
+What's been affecting your workload or focus lately?"

 You don't need to look far to find examples of leaders who give great constructive feedback.
-Look at the great leaders you have had in your career.
-Then, focus on what worked well with their approach.
+Think about the best leaders you've worked with - what made their feedback easier to accept and act on?

 Start there, and you will do well with any constructive feedback you need to provide in your leadership role.